FAQ 1. What is Weekend Doctor?

-Weekend Doctor, Nassau Clinic provides urgent out-of-hours GP care when your regular Doctor is not available.
-The Doctor that you will meet in our Dublin City Centre Clinic is registered with the Irish Medical Council (IMC) and is also a member of the Irish College of General Practitioners (MICGP).
+Weekend Doctor provides urgent out-of-hours medical care when your regular GP is not available.
+The Doctor that you will meet in our Dublin City Centre Clinic is registered with the Irish Medical Council (IMC - Specialist Register) and is also a member of the Irish College of General Practitioners (MICGP).

 We are a complementary service offering the advantages of convenience and accessibility at a time when your regular Doctor is not available.
 We do not replace the relationship you have with your existing GP.
 Continuity of care is provided through your own GP and for that reason, with your consent, your consultation notes will be forwarded to your regular GP.